Quantizing Heavy-tailed Data in Statistical Estimation: (Near) Minimax Rates, Covariate Quantization, and Uniform Recovery: (Near) Minimax Error Rates

 which is the sample covariance of the quantized sample $\dot{\mathscr{X}}:=\{\bm{\dot{x}}_1,...,\bm{\dot{x}}_n\}$ followed by a correction step.
-On the other hand, the reason why the standard uniform dither is not suitable for QCE becomes self-evident --- the diagonal of $\mathbbm{E}(\bm{\xi}_k\bm{\xi}_k^\top)$ remains unknown\footnote{It depends on the input signal, see \cite[Page 3]{gray1993dithered}.} and thus the bias cannot be precisely removed.
+On the other hand, the reason why the standard uniform dither is not suitable for QCME becomes self-evident --- the diagonal of $\mathbbm{E}(\bm{\xi}_k\bm{\xi}_k^\top)$ remains unknown\footnote{It depends on the input signal, see \cite[Page 3]{gray1993dithered}.} and hence there is no hope to precisely remove the bias.

 We are now ready to present error bounds for $\bm{\widehat{\Sigma}}$ under max-norm, operator norm.
-We will also investigate the high-dimensional setting by assuming sparse structure of $\bm{\Sigma^\star}$, for which we propose a thresholding estimator based on $\bm{\widehat{\Sigma}}$ in Theorem \ref{thm1}.
+We will also investigate the high-dimensional setting by assuming sparse structure of $\bm{\Sigma^\star}$, for which we propose a thresholding estimator.
+More concretely, our first result provides the error rate under $\|\cdot\|_\infty$, in which we assume $\bm{x}_k$ satisfies the marginal fourth moment constraint and utilize an element-wise truncation $\bm{\widetilde{x}}_k=\mathscr{T}_{\zeta}(\bm{x}_k)$.

-In an estimation with error measured by $\|.\|_\infty$, we invoke element-wise truncation to obtain $\bm{\widetilde{x}}_k$.
-The bounded fourth moment assumption is also in an element-wise manner.